-Whether you make your own Faraday cage or buy one, you should test it to make sure it works.
+Whether you make your own Faraday cage or buy one, you should test it to ensure it works.

 You can also try this test with a cell phone.
 Just put the phone inside the Faraday cage.
 It should not be able to receive any calls.

-Unfortunately, as pointed out here, testing a Faraday cage for EMP is much more difficult.
-You’d have to test it against high-magnitude waves at various frequencies.
+Unfortunately, testing a Faraday cage for EMP is much more complex, as pointed out here.
+You’d have to try it against high-magnitude waves at various frequencies.

-While many articles and blogs say they’ve “tested” a homemade Faraday cage for EMP, they really are just doing the cellphone test.
-We don’t know what would happen during an EMP event, so can only hope that a Faraday cages would protect devices.
+While many articles and blogs say they’ve “tested” a homemade Faraday cage for EMP, they are just doing the cellphone test.
+We don’t know what would happen during an EMP event, so we can only hope that Faraday cages would protect devices.

 Are you using a Faraday cage to protect your electronics?
 Did you make it yourself?
 We’d love to hear from you in the comments section.